 - In 2017, approximately 18% of U.S. pregnancies (excluding spontaneous miscarriages) ended in abortion.1

 - According to the United Nations' 2013 report, only nine countries in the world have a higher reported abortion rate than the United States.
 They are: Bulgaria, Cuba, Estonia, Georgia, Kazakhstan, Romania, Russia, Sweden, and Ukraine.*

 *Though the UN lists China's official abortion rate at 19.2, China's actual abortion rate is likely much higher.
 According to China's 2010 census, there were approximately 310 million women of reproductive age in the country.
 An estimated 13-23 million abortions happen annually in China, resulting in an adjusted abortion rate of 41.9-74.2.
 The abortion rate is the number of abortions per 1,000 women aged 15-44.

-- The annual number of legal induced abortions in the United States doubled between 1973 and 1979, and peaked in 1990.
-There was a slow but steady decline through the 1990's.
-Overall, the number of annual abortions decreased by 6% between 2000 and 2009, with temporary spikes in 2002 and 2006 (CDC).
+- The annual number of legal induced abortions in the United States doubled between 1973 and 1979, and peaked in 1990 (CDC).

 WHO HAS ABORTIONS?

-- Among married women, 4% of pregnancies currently end in abortion.
-Among unmarried women, 27% of pregnancies end in abortion (CDC).
+- Among married women, 4% of 2016 pregnancies (excluding spontaneous miscarriages) ended in abortion.
+Among unmarried women, 28% ended in abortion (CDC).

 - Women living with a partner to whom they are not married account for 25% of abortions but only about 10% of women in the population (NAF).

-- Among white women, 10% of pregnancies currently end in abortion.
-Among black women, 28% of pregnancies end in abortion (CDC).
+- Among white women, 10% of 2016 pregnancies (excluding spontaneous miscarriages) ended in abortion.
+Among black women, 29% ended in abortion (CDC).

 - The abortion rate of non-metropolitan women is about half that of women who live in metropolitan counties (NAF).